In this guide

 Was it possible to prove the facts of the closed case?Back to top

 Generally, it will not be fair for case examiners to consider a closed case if it was closed because there was not enough evidence that the incidents we investigated actually happened.
-The fact that there is a new, similar concern about the nurse or midwife’s conduct or practice will generally not have any effect on the strength of evidence in the closed case.
+The fact that there is a new, similar concern about the nurse, midwife or nursing associate’s conduct or practice will generally not have any effect on the strength of evidence in the closed case.

 Cases closed because of current fitness to practiseBack to top

-The case examiners are more likely to take the closed case into account as part of their decision making in the new case if they previously found no case to answer because, at that time, there was no realistic prospect that the nurse or midwife’s fitness to practise would be found to be currently impaired.
+The case examiners are more likely to take the closed case into account as part of their decision making in the new case if they previously found no case to answer because, at that time, there was no realistic prospect that the nurse, midwife or nursing associate’s fitness to practise would be found to be currently impaired.

 This is because as part of the case to answer decision, case examiners will look at the risk of concerns reoccurring.
 If it seems that similar concerns have reoccurred within a three years of a previously closed case, case examiners will be unlikely to decide that there is a low or acceptable risk of the concerns being repeated.
 This consideration will be particularly important if the closed case was based on what seemed, at the time, to have been an isolated incident.